nsidc/tech-radar/README.md

   - Using in a production code base.
 Want to avoid new work using the technology
 - Not Using
   - We made an active decision not to use at the moment

-### Using the Tech Radar

-- As a contributor
-  - Adding new content
-    - Check to see if item is on the Radar, if not create a [new Discussion](https://github.com/nsidc/tech-radar/discussions/new/choose) and add at least one label.
-  - Adding your opinon to an existing item
-    - Use the [Discussion tools](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion) to offer and discuss opinions
-  - Highlighting a summary of our opinions
-    - Add a comment that summarizes the conversation to that point and [mark it as the Answer](https://docs.github.com/en/discussions/managing-discussions-for-your-community/moderating-discussions#marking-a-comment-as-an-answer)
-- As a viewer
-  - Following a item
-    - Use the Subscribe feature on a Discussion to be notified when there is conversation about an item.

 ### Improving the Tech Radar